Aiswarya-Menon/GrammarChecker/README.md

 1. Input: "This are some text."
 2. Output: "This is some text."

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Ensure to follow the guidelines provided in the CONTRIBUTING.md file.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions, feedback, or support regarding this project, feel free to contact [Your Name](mailto:your-email@example.com).
+For any questions, feedback, or support regarding this project, feel free to contact [Viraj Prabhu](mailto:viraprabhup@example.com).